ljsimpkin/Time-series-heat-map/README.md

 # Time-series-heat-map
-A Dynamic way to play with datasets
+A dynamic way to play with datasets